pragadeesh-mcw/Go-Mini-Project/README.md

 1. Build and run the application:

 	`go run main.go`

 1. The application will start on the default port `8080`.
-You can change the port in the configuration file.

 ## API Endpoints